Special Needs Information

 While at John Stainer School some children may require extra support to allow them to access the curriculum and to achieve their best.
 The John Stainer School SEND information report provides information on what we provide for children who have additional educational needs or disabilities.

 The SEND Policy 2019 gives more detail about our day to day procedures.

-Our SENCo, Michael Riddle, is very experienced with all types of special educational need as he has taught in both mainstream and special needs schools.
+Our SENCo, Jennie Diss, is very experienced in dealing with all types of special educational need.

 Lewisham Local Authority also publishes on its website a local offer which sets out a wide range of information about the specialist services, schools, colleges and organisations that can provide support and information for families of children and young people with SEND.
 It explains the procedures for requesting an assessment for an Education Health and Care Plan (EHCP) – which has replaced the Statement of Special Educational Needs.
 You will also find information about:

 - where to go for advice and guidance on SEN and Disability matters

 - arrangements for resolving disagreements and mediation

 What kinds of SEND do we provide for?

 At John Stainer school we believe that all children should be given the best possible opportunities to achieve their potential.
 As an inclusive school, we provide SEND support for children in the following areas: